 - When a faster vessel is overtaking a slower vessel moving in the same direction, the faster vessel must keep a safe distance to avoid collision or endangering the other craft with its wake

-It is required by the State of North Carolina that boating accidents that meet certain criteria be reported to the NC Wildlife Resource Commission.
+It is required by the State of North Carolina that boating accidents must be reported to the NC Wildlife Resource Commission if they result in:

 - Loss of life